 By far one of my favorite appetizers…love making them and eating them.
-You can definitely prepare ahead of time and bake just before your guests arrive!
+They are perfect for your New Year’s Eve dinner at home because you can prepare ahead of time and bake just before your guests arrive!

-If it were up to me, I would only serve Filets and Lobster Tails on New Year’s Eve.
+If it were up to me, I would only serve Filets and Lobster Tails for my New Year’s Eve Dinner.
 Not sure anyone wants a heavy pasta or more complicated meal.
 So…here you go…my recipe for the most perfect Broiled Lobster Tails and How to prepare the Perfect Steak.
 I would definitely choose a small filet to pair with the lobster tails.